Skip to main content

 127.0.0.1 *.$DOMAIN $DOMAIN

 • Replace $DOMAIN with civitas.test.
-If using Minikube Tunnel, leave the IP as 127.0.0.1.
+If using Minikube tunnel, leave the IP as 127.0.0.1.

-• If you're not using Minikube Tunnel (not recommended), replace 127.0.0.1 with your actual Minikube IP.
+• If you're not using Minikube tunnel, replace 127.0.0.1 with your actual cluster IP.

 3. Restart Acrylic: After saving the configuration, restart the Acrylic service to apply the changes.